-The Primary Care Internal Medicine Research Fellowship at Mayo Clinic in Rochester, Minn., is a one-year fellowship for board-certified or board-eligible general internists.
-As a fellow in this program, you will learn to apply clinical research to improve patient care.
+The Primary Care Internal Medicine Research Fellowship at Mayo Clinic in Rochester, Minnesota, is a one-year fellowship for board-certified or board-eligible general internists.
+As a fellow in this program, you learn to apply clinical research to improve patient care.

 The Primary Care Internal Medicine Research Fellowship includes:

-- Opportunities for research collaboration with experienced Mayo Clinic investigators, particularly in the areas of tobacco control and cancer prevention, and medical education
+- Opportunities for research collaboration with experienced Mayo Clinic investigators, particularly in the areas of clinical health outcomes and medical education

 - Teaching in the concepts of hypothesis-driven research and learning to apply these skills in the development of patient-oriented clinical research and medical education